hagsteel/swampdragon/README.md

 This permission sends an error in case anyone is trying to call the ```update``` verb.
 ** Note ** This permission is an example, if updates weren't allowed, then the ```valid_verbs``` would be a more suitable option.

+# Sessions

+Storing values for a period of time is done in the session store.
+The default session store is RedisSessionStore, which reads and writes to Redis

+To create your own session store, inherit from ```BaseSessionStore```.
+Assign the store by setting ```DRAGON_SESSION_STORE``` in your settings file.

+i.e DRAGON_SESSION_STORE = 'app.session_store.FooSessionStore'

+You have to implement the expiration procedure manually.

+Implementing your own session store requires two functions:

+class FooSessionStore(object):
+    def save(self, key, val):
+        ...

+    def get(self, key):
+        ...

+Currently the keys are plain UUIDs.
+If you want to manufacture your own session keys, override ```generate_key```.